An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: Introduction

 \subsection{Application to Shimura varieties}

-Theorem~\ref{introthm:main} also has a global application, which was the main motivation for one of us (K.M.) to pursue the work here.
-Suppose that $(G,X)$ is a Shimura datum of abelian type with reflex field $E$.
-Suppose that $G$ is unramified at $p$ with reductive model $G_{\Int_p}$: this implies in particular that $E$ is unramified over $p$.
+Theorem~\ref{introthm:main} also has a global application, which was the main motivation for one of us (K.M.) to pursue the work here, and is now explored in~\cite{MadYoucis}.
+Suppose that $(G,X)$ is a Shimura datum with reflex field $E$, and that $G$ is unramified at $p$ with reductive model $G_{\Int_p}$: This implies in particular that $E$ is unramified over $p$.
 Fix a place $v\mid p$ of $E$, and choose an $\Reg{E_v}$-rational representative $\mu^{-1}:\Gm\to G_{\Reg{E_v}}$ for the (inverse of the) conjugacy class of Shimura cocharacters underlying $X$.
-Then, for any level subgroup $K\subset G(\Adele_f)$ with $K_p = G_{\Int_p}(\Int_p)$, we have the integral canonical model $\Ss_K$ over $\Reg{E,(v)}$.
-Let $\Ss^{\form}_K$ be its formal completion along the mod-$v$ fiber.
-Combining the results here with those of Imai-Kato-Youcis in~\cite{imai2023prismatic}, one obtains the following theorem; when $p>2$, it is already contained in \emph{loc. cit.}, and a proof without this condition will appear in (a revision of)~\cite{Madapusi2022-rp}.